ICGC-TCGA-PanCancer/cli/README.md

 # Overview

-The Pancancer CLI is a tool that allows you to provision and manage a fleet of virutal machines in a cloud environment (such as Amazon EC2), and execute Pancancer workflows on them.
+The Pancancer CLI is a tool that allows you to provision and manage a fleet of virtual machines in a cloud environment (such as Amazon EC2), and execute Pancancer workflows on them.

 <!-- TODO: A little more detail here, and a "how it works" section -->
 <!-- This section needs more work.